Planning Permission for Containers in Bournemouth

 Frequently Asked Questions

-Are containers on construction sites exempt?
+Are construction site containers exempt?

-What happens if I install without permission?
+What happens if I install a container without permission?

 Service *